CHTC/templates-GPUs/llm/README.md

 1. Why is `+GPUJobLength = "short"` present in `run.sub`?

 > The queuing duration for `long` is excessive, and since we perform checkpointing, it's more efficient to use `short`.
+CHTC [policy](https://chtc.cs.wisc.edu/uw-research-computing/gpu-jobs) also allows users to run far more simultaneous `short` jobs than `long` jobs.

 1. Can I use additional GPUs?